-ACADEMIC & CAREER PLANNING TOOLKIT - Provides schools with yearly updated resources that promote manufacturing careers.
+ACADEMIC & CAREER PLANNING TOOLKIT – Provides schools with yearly, specific updated resources that promote manufacturing careers.

 ALL STARS – The All Stars magazines provide career awareness.
 Alliance member companies nominate their employees to be spotlighted in the annual magazine.
 The magazine’s online version features three-minute video clips of each winner discussing their job and information about their company.
 Over 200,000 copies have been distributed.

 CAREER EXPLORATION EVENTS – Each year Alliance members have the opportunity to participate in regional student career exploration events.
 The Greater Green Bay Chamber’s ‘Find Your Inspiration’ and the Fox Cities Chamber’s ‘Your Future LIVE Career Expo’ are examples of events Alliance members have collectively participated.

 CAREER EXPLORATION @ MANUFACTURING FIRST EXPO & CONFERENCE (MFEC) – The Alliance hosts 500+ high school students to learn about careers directly from manufacturing companies.
 The students also get to listen to a special presentation for them from a renowned MFEC keynote speaker.

 EXCELLENCE IN MANUFACTURING/K-12 PARTNERSHIPS AWARDS – The Alliance believes it is critically important for manufacturers to work with and support education.
 The awards spotlight best practices throughout the New North region.